MissT17/logs_analysis/README.md

 Expected Outcome

-On running the logproject.py file, you will see the results displayed directly in the Terminal and will be separated by a dotted line.
+On running the logproject.py file, you will see the results displayed directly in the Terminal.
+The results.txt file also provides a sample of results data.

 License